nehashah626/data_analytics_neuro/README.md

-lecture notes and homework assignments from my Data Analytics in Neuroscience Course
+homework assignments from my Data Analytics in Neuroscience Course